-If you have been flooded but have no home insurance
+If you've been flooded but don't have insurance

 If you have been flooded but have no insurance, contact your local Citizens Advice Bureau.
 We can help you apply for financial assistance and check that you are receiving the benefits you are entitled to.